voltraco/docs/desktop/sync.md

 If you would like to see all of your music (default), select **All Music**.

-If you would like to see the music that you have _only_ on your computer (not synced to the cloud yet), select **Music only on this computer**
+If you would like to see the music that you have on your computer, select **Downloaded Music**

-If you would like to see music that is _only_ in the cloud and not on your computer, select **Music only in the cloud**

-If you would like to see what the status of your synced items is, select **Synced Music**

-## Resync
+## Check for Downloads
-Resync will tell Voltra to pull down a fresh version of your cloud data.
+This will tell Voltra to pull down any updates of your cloud data that have no been seen on this device.

-How to Resync:
+How to Check for Downloads:
 1. Navigate to the **Settings View**
 2. Click on the **Sync** tab
-3. Under **Resync**, click the **Resync** button
+3. Under **Downloads**, click the **Check** button to Check for Downloads.

+<p class="note">Your data may change if you use another device to access the data (i.e. another computer or a mobile device).</p>